Vedant2254/EHR-LockChain/Readme.md

 - All hardhat functionalities can be viewed by typing `yarn hardhat` in command line from the project folder, similarly `yarn hardhat <command>` can be typed to perform a specific hardhat operation.
 For example, for deploying a smart contract on sepolia network following command is used `yarn hardhat deploy --network sepolia`.

+#### Upgradeable Contracts

+The main contract is made upgradable using [OpenZeppelinTransaprentProxy]() pattern.
+This makes upgrading the contract possible without changning the address of contract and without losing the data of previous contract.

+For making an upgradable contract using OpenZeppelinTransparentProxy pattern following contracts needs to be deployed -

+- DefaultProxyAdmin contract
+- ContractImplementation contract
+- ContractProxy

+#### Meta-transactions (Gas less transactions)

+Using OpenZeppelin Defender Relayer, autotasks, EIP2771ContextUpgradeable.sol, MinimalForwarder.sol meta transactions are implemented.

+`backend/autotasks/relay/index.js` is the autotask `backend/build/relay/index.js` is the autotask built with all it's dependencies `backend/scripts/defender/createAutotask.js` is used to create Autotask in defender `backend/scripts/defender/createRelayer.js` is used to create Relayer in defender `backend/scripts/defender/sign.js` is used to prepare a transaction `backend/src/signer.js` is used to sign the transaction `backend/scripts/defender/relay.js` is used to relay the transaction to relayer `rollup` is the npm module that is used for building the autotask

 ### Frontend

 #### Folder structure